 I have been practicing yoga for many years, a Starchild Yoga certified teacher and Independent Yoga Network accredited adult yoga Teacher.
 I am also a qualified dance teacher, with a Degree in Psychology, and a Masters Degree in Psychotherapy.
 And I have enhanced DBS certification.

 I then took a break from dance for a few years, during which time I gave birth to my beautiful daughter.
-After recovering from the birth and settling into motherhood, I used yoga to regain strength and flexibility, and also to loose weight!
+After recovering from the birth and settling into motherhood, I used yoga to regain strength and flexibility, and also to lose weight!

-My daughter started to join in with my yoga practise at home from the age of 2 ½.
+My daughter started to join in with my yoga practice at home from the age of 2 ½.
 At that time I was teaching a Music and Movement group to local toddlers, and I decided that yoga would be a wonderful addition to what I was doing with that.
-As luck would have it, I found the perfect teacher with the perfect teaching programme, and embarked on my Starchild Yoga teacher training.
+As luck would have it, I found the perfect teacher with the perfect teaching program, and embarked on my Starchild Yoga teacher training.
 Since then I have completed my 300hr Independent Yoga Network accredited yoga teacher training for adults, so now the grown-

 And so here I am just beginning to fulfill a dream of setting up a wellbeing centre near in Bradfield St George, just outside Bury St Edmunds in rural Suffolk.
 We’re not there yet, but I do have my own little studio.
-It is warm and cosy, with a woodburner for those cold days and evenings.
+It is warm and cosy, with a wood burner for those cold days and evenings.
 On warm summer days and evenings, we take our yoga out into the meadow or the lawn and the beauty of rural Suffolk.
-I have mats, blocks and bolsters, blankets and straps, cushions and zafus!
+I have mats, blocks, and bolsters, blankets and straps, cushions and zafus!
 But most importantly, I have experience of life.
-Understanding that people come to my classes with their own life story, their own ups and downs, depressions, joys, worries, experiences, just as I have, means I can meet them wherever they are in that moment, with non-judgment, compassion and love.
+Understanding that people come to my classes with their own life story, their own ups, and downs, depressions, joys, worries, experiences, just as I have, means I can meet them wherever they are in that moment, with non-judgment, compassion and love.